python/cpython/Doc/library/msilib.rst

 ------------

-.. method:: View.Execute([params=None])
+.. method:: View.Execute(params)

-   Execute the SQL query of the view, through :cfunc:`MSIViewExecute`. *params* is an optional record describing actual values of the parameter tokens in the query.
+   Execute the SQL query of the view, through :cfunc:`MSIViewExecute`.
+If *params* is not ``None``, it is a record describing actual values of the parameter tokens in the query.

 .. method:: View.GetColumnInfo(kind)